-Spring is in full bloom in San Diego and it’s time to celebrate!
-Add color, flavor and new life to the season and let your little ‘buds’ discover their inner green thumb by planting organic veggies, watching flowers blossom and butterflies take flight, frolicking with chickens and climbing through an amazing treehouse at our favorite local gardens and nurseries.
+Springtime is well on its way in San Diego and it’s time to celebrate!
+Add color, flavor and new life to the season and let your little ‘buds’ discover their inner green thumb by planting organic veggies, watching flowers blossom and butterflies take flight, frolicking with chickens and climbing through an amazing treehouse at the best San Diego nurseries and gardens.
 Read on for where to take your sprouts to inspire a love of gardening!

 photo: City Farmers Nursery

 City Farmers Nursery

 This family-owned garden supply nursery located in the heart of San Diego is a hidden gem.
 Kids will love visiting the chickens, ducks, goats, bunnies, miniature horse and other farm animals.
 There is even a fun playground area for them to relax and unwind in.
 Don’t forget to visit the gift shop for kid-sized tools, hats and gloves for harvesting their own garden at home.
 Be sure to check out the organic produce stand and get some free advice on how to grow your own while you’re at it.
 City Farmers Nursery also specializes in unique items such as organic seeds, animal feeds and beekeeping items.
 And don’t miss the free gardening and cooking classes every month!

 Don’t miss: City Farmers hosts an annual Fall Harvest Festival!
 Grab your pumpkin seeds now and enter the pumpkin growing contest in October.
 It’s a great tradition for young farmers.

 San Diego, CA 92105